Housing sign-up process

 The ITS Help Desk and ResCons (student computer consultants) are available to help students connect to the Internet on campus.

 The Help Desk is located on the first floor lobby of the Technology Hub.
-Check their website at for weekday operating hours.
+Check their website for weekday operating hours.

 When you are at SUNY Broome, you will have access to the "internet only" network that allows you to connect via your personal portable devices.
 More information about the Wi-Fi service can be found by clicking here.